Euridice (Caccini)

 Euridice is an opera in a prologue and one act by the Italian composer Giulio Caccini.
 The libretto, by Ottavio Rinuccini, had already been set by Caccini's rival Jacopo Peri in 1600.
 Caccini's version of Euridice was first performed at the Pitti Palace, Florence, on 5 December 1602.
 Caccini hurriedly prepared the score for the press and published it six weeks before Peri's version appeared.

 Background

+Caccini was a part of the Florentine Camerata, a group of intellectuals who worked to revive Greek drama through music.
+The group was inspired by Girolamo Mei, who theorized that Ancient Greek drama was predominately sung in a style that fell between speech and song.
+This played a crucial part in developing recitative, which would later become the basis of future opera.

 Caccini's work before Euridice

 Caccini’s first opera was Il Rapimento di Cefalo, an opera based on the classical myth of Cephalus and Aurora.
 According to Dr. Tim Carter, only a small part of this opera survives and that is why little is known about this work.
 Dr. Carter also mentioned that Guilio Caccini’s works are overlooked by historians as Caccini had a notorious history with Peri and his own setting of Euridice that caused historians to criticize Caccini.